Andrewy-gh/takashi-portfolio-full-stack/README.md

 ## Requirements:

-1. Cloudinary account: Used to save and upload your images.
+1. Cloudinary account: Used for uploading your images.
 You'll need a cloudinary cloudname, API key, and API secret.
 2. Mongo DB account: A connection string to save your cloudinary image urls into your database.

 ## How to Run: